 Scott Lawrence Jacobs

-Scott was born in Hartford Connecticut.
-He is the ancestor of Daniel Chester French, the Designer of the Lincoln Memorial.
-Scott grew up with a natural talent and love of art.
-He has been painting since he was three years old and is mostly a self-taught artist.
-He has trained under Andrew Jackson and graduated Hartford College of Art while still attending high school.
-Scott joined the U.S. Navy at age 20 and was commissioned by the US Navy to paint a mural in Djibouti, Africa.
-After completing his time in the Navy, Scott pursued his passion for art as his career path.
-A year later his work had headlined top media including CNN World News, KTLA News and the front page of The Sacramento Bee.
-Following his success in Southern California, Scott moved to Carmel, CA and opened his own gallery, the premier destination of any artist.
+Born in Hartford, CT; Jacobs grew up with a natural talent and love of art, painting since he was three years old.
+Mostly a self-taught artist, although Jacobs graduated from Hartford College of Art, while still attending high school.
+Scott joined the U.S. Navy at age 20 and was commissioned by the US Navy to paint several works, including a mural in Djibouti, Africa.
+After completing his time in the Navy, Jacobs pursued his passion for art as a career.
+A year later, in 2008, his work headlined top media including CNN World News, KTLA News and the front page of The Sacramento Bee.
+Following his success in Southern California, Scott moved to Carmel, CA. Opening his own one man gallery in the premier destination of any artist.
 Scott Jacobs Gallery is currently Celebrating 10 years in Carmel- By-The-Sea as well as being voted best art gallery in Carmel/Monterey, Ca.

-You can find Scott painting at Scott Jacobs Gallery on Mission Street, between 5th and 6th Street in beautiful Carmel-by-the-Sea!
+You can find Jacobs painting at Scott Jacobs Gallery, inside mission patio on Mission Street, between 5th and 6th Street in beautiful Carmel-by-the-Sea!

 2004 Attended Hartford College of Art in Hartford, CT.

 2007 Member of the US Navy Seabees: While serving his 2 years, Jacobs was stationed in Port Hueneme, CA. Then deployed to Djibouti/Ethiopia, Africa at Camp Lemonier, as well as Kuwait.
 He was an equipment operator and artist for the US Navy.

 2007 Commissioned by the US Navy to paint murals for the U.S. Navy Seabees in Djibouti, Africa.

 2008 Reached world recognition on CNN with the painting titled "Someday Has Come," a portrait of president Obama.